Investments in Recovery and Acceleration

 Data and Assessment

-Learning acceleration is contingent on having both formative assessments and the infrastructure to support teaching teams with implementing those formative assessments in ways that inform and transform instructional practice.
-If we assign regional data-coaches that can support instructional planning teams, professional learning communities and school leaders in effectively using data, schools will develop the routines and practices needed to use formative assessments/assignments and respond to student strength and need.
+Learning acceleration is contingent on having both formative assessments and the infrastructure to support teaching teams with implementing those formative assessments to transform instructional practices; ESSER funds are providing the district with 3 district data literacy specialists.
+Throughout the 2021-22 school year, these specialists supported the increased volume of data and public information requests, as well as direct support to new programs such as Highline Virtual Academy and Elementary Remote.
+Additionally, the team collaborated with schools to add dashboards and data reports for annual action plan progress monitoring for school specific goals; dashboards represent trends across programming, race, ethnicity and gender in order to holistically engage equitable strategies.
+In 2022-23, if we continue to assign these data-coaches to support instructional planning teams, professional learning communities and school leaders in effectively using data, then schools will develop the routines and practices needed to use formative assessments/assignments and respond to student strength and need.
+That anticipated investment of this strategy is primarily in salaries and benefits.

 - Investment Period: 2021-22 SY; 2022-23 SY